Overview

 Let's assume that we have the following collections structure:

-fields follow the same rules as any other collection field and
+The relation fields follow the same rules as any other collection field and can be set/modified

-can be set/modified by directly updating the field value - with a record id or array of ids
+by directly updating the field value - with a record id or array of ids, in case a multiple relation is used.

 Below is an example that shows creating a new posts record with 2 assigned tags.